pcalouche/postgres-jsonb-testing/README.md

 ### H2 in Memory DB Solution

-A special change set is needed to tell H2 to use a `json` column which is supports instead of a `jsonb` column which is does NOT support.
+A special change set is needed to tell H2 to use a `json` column which it supports instead of a `jsonb` column which is does NOT support.

 ```xml